KSEAWisconsin/KSEAWebDocuments-Jekyll/Static_Website_Builder_Research/ComparingLanguages.md

 - A dynamic, open source programming language
 - Focused on simplicity and productivity.
 - Affected by Perl
+- Use with Rubu on Rails, the open source web application framework
 - [Official site](https://www.ruby-lang.org/en/)

 #### Pros